Diptonil/devops-engineering/Go/README.md

-# Golang for DevOps
+# Golang

 In this section, a basic introductory discussion to Go would be explored.
-The discussion would be restricted to as much knowledge as would be necessary for working in the field of DevOps.
+The discussion, however, would not be restricted to as much knowledge as would be necessary for working in the field of DevOps.
+Developmental concepts are explored as well so as to gain insight on how complex applications like k8s are actually built.

 ## Why Go?

 - Every language used within the codebase of most Google applications (Java, Python, C/C++) had some limitations.
 Python was slow.
 Java had too much boilerplate and the environment had increasingly become complex as the newer versions had come out.
 C and C++ had compile-time issues.
 - Go was designed to provide a solution to it.
 It takes all their strengths and combines them together, keeping the weaknesses away.
+It is quite high-performance.
+- The best things about Go would be its speed, type-systems as well as (most importantly) support for concurrency.
+This is done using goroutines, which run within threads (it eliminates the need to multithread the application).
+Communication is also possible between the goroutines.
+That is done using channels.
+- There are many things that Go has that might not make sense if the teachings of some prior language is held on to.
+The best way to learn it would be to start with a blank slate.

+## Cons

+- Has a steeper learning curve as compared to languages like Python.
+- Not suited for beginners.
+- Using Go can be time-consuming and frustrating.
+In some cases, programmers will need to use more lines of code than in a normal situation.
+- Things that can be easily done with languages like JavaScript or Python with such a huge ecosystem require too much of work here.
+- It’s got defective dependency management.

-## Some Basic Norms
+## Contents

-- Comments start with the usual double forward-slashes.
-- Semicolons aren't needed.
+1. **The Go Command**: Exploring the `go` command.
+1. **Hello World Project**: A Go project to print Hello World.
+1. **Variables**: Seeing how variables, data types & constants are defined in Go.
+1. **Pointers**:
+1. **Collections of Data**: Seeing how arrays, slices and lists work in Go.

 ## Initializing a Project